Zellig Harris: Politics

 Harris was also influential with many students and colleagues, though in a less public way, in work on the amelioration of social and political arrangements.
 He was committed all his life to radical transformation of society, but from the ground up rather than by revolution directed from the top down.
 His last book — The Transformation of Capitalist Society — summarizing his beliefs, was published posthumously.
 In it, he claims that capitalism abandons those personal and social needs which are unprofitable, that cooperative arrangements arise for meeting those needs, that participants in these niches gain experience in forms of mutual aid which are crucial to survival in 'primitive' societies but which have been suppressed where they are inconvenient for the requirements of capitalist and that these should be fostered as seed points from which a more humane successor to capitalism can arise.
 He states that these are unnoticed and disregarded by functionaries of capitalism, much as capitalism developed from mercantilism in the midst of feudalism.
 This book, whose manuscript Harris had titled "Directing Social Change,’’ was brought to publication in 1997 by Seymour Melman, Murray Eden, and Bill Evan.
-Some of Harris’s unpublished writings on politics are in a collection at the Van Pelt Library of the University of Pennsylvania.
+Some of Harris’s unpublished writings on politics are in a collection at the Van Pelt Library of the University of Pennsylvania and a collection at the American Philosophical Society (call number Mss.Ms.Coll.183).

 From his undergraduate days he was active in a student left-Zionist organization called Avukah (Hebrew "Torch").
 He resigned as its national President in 1936, the year he obtained the Ph.D., but continued in a leadership advisory role until, like many other student organizations in the war years, it fell apart in 1943.
 From the early 1940s he and an informal group of fellow scientists in diverse fields collaborated on an extensive project called "A Frame of Reference for Social Change."
 They developed new concepts and vocabulary on grounds that the existing ones of economics and sociology presuppose and thereby covertly perpetuate capitalist constructs, and that it is necessary to 'unfool' oneself before proceeding.
 This was submitted to Victor Gollancz, a notoriously interventionist editor, who demanded a complete rewrite in more familiar terms.